New TeamsAny questions about joining ProLeague as team?

 4.2.1.
 Home and Away matches are to be played in the knockout stages.

 4.2.2.
-The team that has better goal difference proceeds to the next round.
+The team that has scored more goals after both matches will advance to the next round.

 4.2.4.
-In case of a perfect draw, a third match must be played.
+In case of a perfect draw (same number of home and away goals), a third match must be played.
 Home team of the third match is the team that was the home team in the first match.
-If the third match still ends without an winner, extra time or even penalties are necessary.
+If the third match still ends without a winner, extra time or even penalties are necessary.

 5.1.
 The maximum number of players per squad/roster is twenty three (23)